-The Offer Shares will be offered at a price of up to ₱[2.00] per Offer Share (the "Offer Price").
-The determination of the Offer Price is further discussed on page 38 of this Prospectus.
-The Offer Price was determined through discussions among the Company, its financial advisor, Sage Solutions Philippines, Inc. ("Sage" or the "Financial Advisor"), and its sole issue manager, sole underwriter and sole bookrunner, China Bank Capital Corporation ("China Bank Capital" or the "Sole Issue Manager, Sole Underwriter and Sole Bookrunner").
+The Offer Shares will be offered at a price of up to ₱2.00 per Offer Share (the "Offer Price").
+The determination of the Offer Price is further discussed under the section "Determination of the Offer Price" on page [44] of this Prospectus and was based on a bookbuilding process and discussions among the Company, the Selling Shareholder, the Company's financial advisor, Sage Solutions Philippines, Inc. ("Sage" or the "Financial Advisor"), and the sole issue manager, sole underwriter and sole bookrunner of the Offer, China Bank Capital Corporation ("China Bank Capital" or the "Sole Issue Manager, Sole Underwriter and Sole Bookrunner").